lsst-uk/lasair_api/README.md

                limit: (int, default 1000): Maximum number of stream names to return.
            return:
                List of stream names

+        annotate(self, topic, objectId, classification, \
+            version='0.1', explanation='', classdict={}, url='')
+            Send an annotation to Lasair
+            Note: Only the registered owner of this topic can send annotations to it
+            args:
+                topic         : the topic for which this user is authenticated objectId      : the object that this annotation should be attached to
+                classification: short string for the classification
+                version       : the version of the annotation engine explanation   : natural language explanation
+                classdict     : dictionary with further information
+                url           : url with further information about this classification
+            return:
+                Status message

     class lasair_consumer(builtins.object)
        Consume a Kafka stream from Lasair